Cabrera's late HR leads Phils to four-game sweep over Marlins

 The Phillies, in first place in the National League East, have won five in a row while the last-place Marlins have lost six straight.

-Marlins starter Dan Straily allowed two runs, one hit, five walks and hit a batter in 5 1/3 innings.
+Marlins starter Dan Straily gave up two runs, one hit and five walks, and also hit a batter, in 5 1/3 innings.
 He struck out seven.

-Phillies starter Aaron Nola allowed two runs, seven hits and two walks while striking out two in six-plus innings.
+Phillies starter Aaron Nola gave up two runs, seven hits and two walks while striking out two in six-plus innings.

-The Marlins had runners at the corners with two out in the first inning after the first of three singles on the game by Brian Anderson, a walk by Starlin Castro, and a deep flyout to right by Bour that advanced Anderson.
+The Marlins had runners at the corners with two out in the first inning after Brian Anderson hit the first of his three singles, Starlin Castro walked and Bour advanced Anderson with a flyout to right.
 Martin Prado, however, flied out to center to end the inning.

 The Marlins had runners at second and third with two out in the fifth after Straily walked, Dietrich singled and Anderson grounded out to move each runner up a base.
 But Castro grounded out to shortstop to end the inning.

 Philadelphia took a 3-0 lead in the sixth.
-Cesar Hernandez led off with a walk and, with one out, Williams walked, the fifth allowed by Straily.
-Adam Conley took over and walked Carlos Santana to load the bases.
-One out later Odubel Herrera hit a two-run single, only the second hit of the game by the Phillies to that point and Maikel Franco added an RBI single.
+Cesar Hernandez led off with a walk and, with one out, Williams walked, the fifth by Straily.
+Adam Conley took over and walked Santana to load the bases.
+One out later Odubel Herrera hit a two-run single, only the second hit of the game by the Phillies to that point.
+Maikel Franco then added an RBI single.

 Isaac Galloway led off the Marlins seventh with an infield single and Dietrich hit his 14th homer of the season.
-Seranthony Dominguez replaced Nola and struck out two batters before allowing Bour’s game-tying homer, his 19th of the season.
+Seranthony Dominguez replaced Nola and struck out two batters before giving up Bour’s game-tying homer, his 19th of the season.

 —Field Level Media